WEC-Sim/WEC-Sim/source/tutorials.rst

 By default the regular waves case is used.
 To run either of the other three cases the user needs to comment out the regular wave case and uncomment the desired case.
 Additionally, the user can create any other desired wave.

-Note: If ``simu.ssCalc=1`` is uncommented, the user needs to make sure the the state space hydrodynamic coefficients are included in the ``<hydro-data name>.hd5`` file.
+Note: If ``simu.ssCalc=1`` is uncommented, the user needs to make sure the state space hydrodynamic coefficients are included in the ``<hydro-data name>.hd5`` file.
 User can generate the state space hydrodynamic coefficients and export the values in the ``<hydro-data name>.hd5`` file using the bemio code.
-More details are discribed in the `Calculating Impulse Response Functions and Sate Space Coefficients <http://wec-sim.github.io/bemio/api.html#calculating-impulse-response-functions-and-sate-space-coefficients>`_ section in the `bemio` Documentation and Users Guide
+More details are described in the `Calculating Impulse Response Functions and Sate Space Coefficients <http://wec-sim.github.io/bemio/api.html#calculating-impulse-response-functions-and-sate-space-coefficients>`_ section in the `bemio` Documentation and Users Guide

 Oscillating Surge WEC (OSWEC)